lifeofapacket/OpenNMS-SNOW-Ticket-Creation/README.md

-# OpenNMS SNOW Ticket Creation
+# OpenNMS SNOW Ticket Creation with REST API
 Creating ServiceNOW Tickets with REST API from OpenNMS